-Any person directly and adversely affected by a decision of the parks and recreation department, the building official, or the mayor or his or her designee in the interpretation or enforcement of the provisions of this chapter may appeal such decision to the zoning board of adjustment.
+Any person directly and adversely affected by a decision of the parks and recreation department, the building officialCity's designated arborist, or the mayor or his or her designee in the interpretation or enforcement of the provisions of this chapter may appeal such decision to the zoning board of adjustment.
 Such appeal shall be submitted in writing to the planning administrator within thirty (30) days of the rendering of the subject order, requirement, decision or determination.